LuccaWang1/PetPlanner/README.md

 3. Add an Event

-* Pet lovers can add events for each of their pets using FullCalendar API
+* Users can add events for each of their pets using FullCalendar API
 * Events can be for daily or annual events based on the needs and appointments of the pet

 ![Image of the hover over add event in dropdown](/static/images/Readme_Markdown/add_event_dropdown.png)